Northside Christian School (Westerville, Ohio)

 Northside Christian School is a private school located in Westerville, Ohio.
+It was founded in 1971 as a ministry of Calvary Bible Church in Clintonville.

-Northside Christian School offers grades K4 through 12.
-The school is a ministry of Calvary Bible Church and is a member of Association of Christian Schools International (ACSI) - Major accrediting body for Protestant schools in the U.S.
+Northside Christian School (NCS) offers grades Pre-K through 12.
+The school is a ministry of Calvary Bible Church and is a member of Association of Christian Schools International (ACSI).
+NCS is a one-track school, with one class per grade level.
+The average class size is 18 students.
+NCS has over 50 staff members employed.